Azure/iot-edge-v1/core/devdoc/broadcast_bus_requirements.md

 ## Tracking Modules

-The message broker implementation shall use the following structure definition to track each module that's connected to the bus:
+The message broker implementation shall use the following structure definition to track each module that's connected to the broker:

 ```C
 typedef struct MESSAGE_BUS_MODULEINFO_TAG